• Blog

 • Purpose

-• A sense of agency
+• Sense of agency

-• Opportunity to advance
+• Professional development and opportunity to advance

 Three employees at a desk discussing a project and smiling